 4> associate this logical channel with the PDCP entity identified by servedMBS-RadioBearer;

 NOTE 1: For DRB and SRB, the network does not re-associate an already configured logical channel with another radio bearer.
 Hence, servedRadioBearer is not present in this case.
 For MRB, the network does not re-associate an already configured logical channel with DRB or SRB or another MRB (i.e. MRB with another PDCP entity).
 Hence multicastRLC-BearerConfig is not present in this case.
+If a radio bearer is released and an another added with same radio bearer identity, it is considered as a new (different) radio bearer.
+Hence, the network also releases the RLC bearer(s) associated with the released radio bearer.

 NOTE 2: In DAPS handover, the UE may perform RLC entity re-establishment (if reestablishRLC is set) for an RLC bearer associated with a non-DAPS bearer when indication of successful completion of random access towards target cell is received from lower layers as specified in TS 38.321 [3].